Mikołaj Krzysztof Radziwiłł the Orphan: Biography

 He was nicknamed "the Orphan", in his infancy, by the Polish king and Lithuanian grand duke Sigismund II Augustus (while his parents were still alive).
 He married Halaszka Eufemia Wiśniowiecka on 24 November 1584, a Calvinist, who under his influence, converted to Roman Catholicism.

-He took part in the Livonian War against Muscovites.
+He took part in the Livonian War against Muscovite forces.
 In 1573, he was a member of a diplomatic mission to France to the future king of Poland and grand duke of Lithuania, Henry III of France.

 Unlike many other members of Radziwiłł family he tried to stay away from politics, especially from the dynastic clan politics of some of other Radziwiłłs like Janusz Radziwiłł; he also supported the forces loyal to the king and Polish–Lithuanian Commonwealth during the Zebrzydowski Rebellion, a szlachta's confederation threatening the king.
 He attempted to convince the confederates to surrender without unnecessary bloodshed.

 Like other members of the Radziwiłłs family, he couldn't escape the political ambitions of his family, and when needed, he would support it.
 He successfully campaigned for a royal pardon for his cousin Janusz, one of the organisers of the confederation's rokosz (rebellion).
 However, he also refused to support the Krzysztof 'Piorun' Radziwiłł, whose conflict with another powerful family threatened to plunge the Grand Duchy into a civil war.

 Mikołaj became famous for a vivid account of his eventful pilgrimage to the Holy Land published in Latin in 1601 and later translated into Polish.
 During his voyage he visited not only Palestine, but also Syria, Egypt, Crete, Cyprus, Italy, and Greece.
 Robert Burton while on the subject of St. Elmo's fire wrote of this voyage in his Anatomy of Melancholy: "Radzivilius, the Polonian duke, calls this apparition, Sancti Germani sidus; and saith moreover that he saw the same after in a storm, as he was sailing, 1582, from Alexandria to Rhodes".

 While in Rome, he met Piotr Skarga and Stanislaus Hosius, who convinced him to convert from Calvinism to Catholicism, as later did his other brothers, many upon his insistence.
 He was also known for his cultural and charity sponsorships.
 He was a founder of many cloisters, hospitals and churches.
 One of the chapels in the Jesuit church in Nesvizh, founded by Mikołaj Krzysztof, would become the family's mausoleum for the Radziwiłłs, serving them for the next two hundred and a half centuries.

 In Nieśwież, which became his seat, he also built a fortified castle.
 He was a patron of artists and scientists; for example he supported the works of cartographers such as Tomasz Makowski.